tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 Format : <br>
 `cd` will tell you the current save data location <br>
-`cd C:\Users\Boon\newSaveName.xml` will change the location on a window platform `cd ./path/to/new/location/on/unix/platform/sampleData.xml` will change the location on a unix platform Description : Tester should be able to check and change the location of the save data location.
+`cd C:\Users\Boon\newSaveName.xml` will change the location on a window platform `cd ./path/to/new/location/on/unix/platform/sampleData.xml` will change the location on a unix platform <br>
+Description : Tester should be able to check and change the location of the save data location. <br>
 Assumption : Tester should be able to provide a valid file path, not doing so will result in a invalid file path message Tester should provide a file path that do not require system permission (e.g saving inside a C drive C:\newfile.xml )